-- daily duties immediate or within one hour;
+• daily duties - immediate or within one hour;

-- weekly duties one day;

-- periodic duties seven days.
+- weekly duties one day; - periodic duties seven days.

-The area should be revisited to ensure rectifications are completed and recorded on the self assessment documentation.
+In the event of processes not working the HACCP system will be reviewed.
+The area should be revisited to ensure rectifications are completed and recorded on the self-assessment documentation.